Swatisingh-28/CODSOFT/E-commerce website/README.md

 ### 🖼 Screenshots

 All screens are included in the folder:
-- homepage.jpeg
+- homepage.png
-- shop-page.jpeg
+- shop-page.png
-- product-grid.jpeg
+- product-grid.png
-- about-section.jpeg
+- about-section.png
-- newsletter-footer.jpeg
+- newsletter-footer.png

 ---